quietui/quiet/docs/docs/components/select.md

 ### Pill-shaped selects

-selects can be rendered with pill-shaped edges by adding the `pill` attribute.
+Selects can be rendered with pill-shaped edges by adding the `pill` attribute.

 ```html {.example}
 <quiet-select pill label="Pill-shaped">